ASHU-web/ASHU-web/README.md

 ### Hi there 👋 I am Ashutosh, a Final Year UG @IIT Ropar.

 Welcome to my github Repo.
 Currently you can find 1 special project on my profile.
 Feel free to explore further.
-If you find any bug in my code, actually it is a feature 😐.
+Found any bug in my code?
+Actually it is a feature 😐.